(Position at February 2020)

 What we are working on now

-- A planning application and Environmental Impact Assessment is currently being prepared for Phase 1 (northern route) and it is planned to be submitted to West Sussex County Council Planning in spring 2020.
+- A planning application and Environmental Impact Assessment is currently being prepared for Phase 1 and we hope to submit it to WSCC Planning in the summer of 2020.

-- Ecology surveys for Phase 1 (northern route) are ongoing, including:
+- Ecological and environmental surveys for Phase 1 are ongoing.

 - Start of detailed design - January 2020

 - Submission of planning application - summer 2020

 - Finish of detail design - winter 2020

 - Start of construction of the road - spring 2021